nitpum/MMM-EmbedYoutube/README.md

 		module: "MMM-EmbedYoutube", // Path to youtube module from modules folder Exmaple: MagicMirror/modules/custom/MMM-EmbedYoutube/ so it's custom/MMM-EmbedYoutube
 		position: "bottom_bar",	// This can be any of the regions.
 		config: {
-			// See 'Configuration options' for more information.
+			// See 'Configuration options' in README.md for more information.
-			video_id: "w3jLJU7DT5E"
+			video_id: "w3jLJU7DT5E",
+			loop: true
 		}
 	}
 ]